-2017/18 £'000 2018/19 £'000 Audit Fees Payable in respect of external audit Total 21 21 21 21
+Audit Fees Payable in respect of external audit Total

-\2018/19 Revised audit fee £43k.
+2018/19 and 2019/20 Revised audit fee £43k and £49k respectively.
 These figures will be updated after the auditors, Public Sector Audit Appointments, and the Council agree additional fees based on the standard scale rate and the additional time spent.